top of page

 Beatles at the Maharishi Ashram

-When Beatles, the most popular rock band of the '60s, came to Rishikesh to take a break from their music burnout and practise Transcendental Meditation in the newly-constructed Maharishi Mahesh Ashram,(now colloquially called the 'Beatles Ashram'), the world started noticing Rishikesh as a hub for serenity, meditation and ancient wisdom.
+When Beatles, the most popular rock band of the '60s, came to Rishikesh from a bout of decidedly existential crisis (yes, even the Beatles!) and practise Transcendental Meditation in the newly-constructed Maharishi Mahesh Ashram (now colloquially called the 'Beatles Ashram'), the world started noticing Rishikesh.
 Steve Jobs followed the Beatles and soon Rishikesh was a West magnet.
 Rishikesh came to be to the slightly older free souls, what Thailand was to broke gap year students.
 Both seeking different adventures in life than the ones their cushioned life back home provided.

 Its reputation as a yoga and meditation hub grew and brought many changes.